 Chiles Valley is a quaint Napa Valley AVA regularly covered in fog.
 Although the area doesn’t receive as much recognition as other appellations, Chiles Valley was officially named an AVA in 1993.
 This cool region harvests red varieties such as Zinfandel and Cabernet Sauvignon, as well as Chardonnay and Sauvignon Blanc.

-The Howell Mountain AVA sits “just above the fog” and is known for producing fruit that is perfectly acidic and sweet.
+The Howell Mountain AVA sits “just above the fog” and is known for growing fruit that is perfectly acidic and sweet.
 The area distributes excellent Cabernet Sauvignon, Merlot, Zinfandel, and Viognier.

 This beautiful area experiences warm days and cool nights.
 Located in northern Napa Valley, Diamond Mountain develops grapes with a perfect blend of sugar and acidity.
-Bold in flavor, the region is dominated by Cabernet Sauvignon and Cabernet Franc.
+Bold in flavor, the region is known for its Cabernet Sauvignon and Cabernet Franc.

 The historic Calistoga AVA experiences extreme temperature changes which results in well-balanced wines.
 This beautiful area is the perfect spot to enjoy a relaxing getaway or sample excellent Cabernet Sauvignon, Zinfandel, Syrah, or Petite Sirah.